codedge-llc/pigeon/README.md

     apns_key: "key_unencrypted.pem"
     apns_2197: true (optional)
   ```

+  `apns_cert` and `apns_key` can either be a static file path, full-text string of the file contents (for environment variables), or a tuple like `{:my_app, "certs/cert.pem"}`,
+  which will use a path relative to the `priv` folder of the given application.

 2. Create a notification packet. **Note: Your push topic is generally the app's bundle identifier.**
   ```elixir